b-gonzalez/Fluent-VBA/README.md

 # Meta tests

 The fluent unit testing framework uses itself to test itself.
 These set of tests are contained in the mTests module in the MetaTests sub.
-You can also find a link to the MetaTests [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/Meta-Tests).
+You can also find a link to the meta tests [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/Meta-Tests).

 # Documentation tests

 The mTests module has a DocumentationTests sub that contains several dozen tests.
 These tests document the various objects and methods in the API by using them in the tests.
-You can also find a link to the DocumentationTests [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/Documentation-Tests).
+You can also find a link to the documentation tests [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/Documentation-Tests).

 # Additional tests

 Several other tests are implemented documenting the flexibility with which these unit tests can be created.
 These tests can be found in the mTests module.
+You can also find a link to the additional tests [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/Additional-tests).

 # IFluentOf interface